TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The Environmental Working Group (EWG) evaluates fragrance brands meticulously.
 EWG's ratings range from "Low Hazard" to "High Hazard," providing valuable insights into the safety and environmental impact of the best clean perfumes.

 Regular perfume is crafted by dissolving aromatic substances in distilled water and alcohol.
-Non-toxic fragrances often replace the alcohol with different ingredients (such as beeswax for sold perfume sticks).
+Non-toxic fragrances often replace the alcohol with different ingredients (such as beeswax for solid perfume sticks).

 Perfume oil (also known as fragrance oil or essential oil) is a highly concentrated liquid containing aromatic compounds that capture the essence of a particular scent.